Where do I get advice on how to quit smoking?

 - Youth - 0800 654 659

 The Salvation Army provides free consultation and interventions for gamblers and people affected by problem gambling.
-Their service is provided through centres around New Zealand; to find out more call 0800 530 000.
+To find out more call 0800 530 000.

-There are a number of other organisations which can help people overcome their addiction to gambling – some are free and others are not.
-You can look for one on the Ministry of Health’s online directory or contact your local Citizens Advice Bureau for help with finding a service near you.
+There are a number of other organisations which can help people overcome an addiction to gambling - some are free and others are not.
+You can look on the Ministry of Health’s online directory or contact your local Citizens Advice Bureau for help with finding a service near you.

 Back to top

-What can I do to help a friend with an addiction problem?
+How can I help a friend with an addiction problem?